AIvoicedeveloper/CareCall/app/SUPABASE_SETUP.md

 # Supabase Setup Guide

 ## Issue
-The application is currently stuck in a loading state because Supabase environment variables are not configured.
+The application is currently experiencing "Role fetch timeout" errors and stuck loading states because Supabase environment variables are not properly configured.

 ## Solution
 You need to create a `.env.local` file in the `app` directory with your Supabase credentials.